sagemath/trac_to_gh/Issue 3576.md

 # Issue 3576: stupid bug in RDF

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3576

 Original creator: was